 Unsolicited Proposals Process

-Received applications will be held by the Adelaide PHN and assessed as a group during a formal review and assessment period.
-The timing of the review and assessment period depends on a number of factors including: availability of funding in a given financial year; other commissioning priorities; and capacity.
+Received applications will be held by Adelaide PHN and assessed as a group during a formal review and assessment period.
+The timing of the review and assessment period depends on many factors including: availability of funding in a given financial year; other commissioning priorities; and capacity.

-The period between November and February (inclusive) each year has been designated as the default review and assessment period.
-Prior to the commencement of this period, the Adelaide PHN will contact all applicants who have submitted a proposal outside of the review and assessment period to confirm that they still have an interest in seeking Adelaide PHN funding.
+The period between 1 October and 15 January each year has been designated as the default review and assessment period.
+Applicants are encouraged to submit applications as early as possible within this period.
+Prior to the commencement of this period, Adelaide PHN will contact all applicants who have submitted a proposal outside of the review and assessment period to confirm that they still have an interest in seeking Adelaide PHN funding.
 All funding is dependent on continued funding from the Australian Government Department of Health.